dmitriy-shingarey/coursera-modern-cpp-dev/white_belt/README.md

 # About

-This course is about getting to know the C++ programming language.
-You will learn how to use its basic constructions, create your own data types, and divide the program into classes and functions.
-At the end of the course you'll get a final project: you'll be able to implement a simple data warehouse with addition, deletion and search capabilities.
+This course introduces the C++ programming language.
+You will learn how to utilize its fundamental structures, create custom data types, and organize your program into classes and functions.
+Upon completion of the course, you will have the skills to complete a final project: implementing a basic data warehouse with the ability to add, delete, and search data.

 Moved from [Gitlab-repo1](https://gitlab.com/Shingarey/coursera_yandex_cpp) and [Gitlab-repo2](https://gitlab.com/Shingarey/yandex_cpp).